 Spray polyurethane foam includes two liquid chemical parts, described as “Side A” and “Side B,” that are mixed at the website of installation.
 Side A is mostly made up of isocyanates, while Side B normally consists of polyol, flame retardants and amine drivers.
 These chemicals develop dangerous fumes during the application, which is why installers and close-by employees ought to wear individual protective equipment throughout this procedure.
 When the foam has totally expanded and dried, manufacturers say it is inert.
 If the chemicals are not effectively combined, they may not react fully and can stay hazardous.

 The threats associated with the isocyanate of Side A are reasonably well-documented, however threats associated with Side B are less well comprehended.
 David Marlow at the Centers for Disease Control has been researching off-gassing connected with spray foam installation considering that 2010.
-Marlow was unavailable for an interview, the Public Affairs workplace at the CDC was able to offer details about his ongoing research study by means of email.
+Marlow was unavailable for an interview, the Public Affairs workplace at the CDC was able to offer details about his ongoing research study using email.
 These field studies intend to determine the level of exposure to all the chemical parts of spray foam, figure out a much better understanding of curing rates and establish safe reentry times, and establish engineering controls to lower the threat of direct exposure.
-In addition to the risks associated with setup, these chemicals can possibly stay unreacted in the form of dust or shavings.
+In addition to the risks associated with setup, these chemicals can stay unreacted in the form of dust or shavings.
 The Environmental Protection Agency warns: “Cutting or trimming the foam as it solidifies (tack-free phase) may generate dust that may contain other chemicals and unreacted isocyanates.”
 1 This is likewise an issue throughout the procedure of getting rid of foam.

 Isocyanates